Road to Emmaus appearance

 According to the Gospel of Luke, the road to Emmaus appearance is one of the early post-resurrection appearances of Jesus after his crucifixion and the discovery of the empty tomb.
-Both the meeting on the road to Emmaus and the subsequent supper at Emmaus, depicting the meal that Jesus had with two disciples after the encounter on the road, have been popular subjects in art.
+Both the meeting on the road to Emmaus and the subsequent Supper at Emmaus, the meal that Jesus had with two disciples after the encounter on the road, have been popular subjects in art.